Soumi7/PG-StockManagement/README.md

 - First we analyse the data to understand its structure

 - The dataset has several columns.
-We check the corelations of these coumns with quantity and remove the unrequired ones.
+We check the correlations of these coumns with quantity and remove the unrequired ones.

 - We further scale the data to remove its skewness.